 Against a historical backdrop of anecdotal evidence and Traditional Medicine claims, modern-day clinical trials are slowly coming across the same results.
 Science still has much to learn about the biological mechanisms that can reduce fatigue and boost energy, but there is growing clinical evidence for the efficacy of ginseng.

-Talk to your doctor and if it doesn’t conflict with any existing medication or conditions, ask for Ginax products at your local health food store.
+Talk to your doctor to make sure ginseng doesn’t conflict with any existing medication or conditions.